For UK planning consultants and architects

 Drafting

-From your refusal notice to a finished draft, in one conversation.
+From a rough brief to a grounded draft, in one conversation.

-Drop in your refusal notice, site plans or any background you have.
-Ask PAI to find the precedents that matter.
-Read the analysis.
-Then say “draft me a statement of case” — and it will, in the side panel, citing the precedents it used and marking site-specific details with [placeholders] for you to fill.
+Drop in your site plans, a refusal notice, or whatever background you have.
+Ask PAI what the precedents say, talk through the approach, then say “draft me a planning statement” and it will, in the side panel, grounding every argument in the appeal decisions it cites and marking site-specific details with [placeholders] for you to fill.

 Drafts are versioned.
 Revise as you go.
 You keep the pen.